Sandra Bullock: Success with limited work (2015–present)

+She will reprise her role as Sally Owens in Practical Magic 2, set for release on September 18, 2026.

 Other endeavours

 Business ventures

 Bullock owns the production company Fortis Films, through which she has served as a producer for several of her star vehicles, including Hope Floats (1998), Miss Congeniality (2000), Two Weeks Notice (2002) and Miss Congeniality 2: Armed and Fabulous (2005), as well as for the sitcom George Lopez (2002–2007).
 Her father, John Bullock, was the company's CEO and her sister, Gesine Bullock-Prado, is the former president.
-The company is headquartered in Austin, Texas and West Hollywood, California.
+The company is headquartered in Austin, Texas, and West Hollywood, California.

 In November 2006, Bullock founded an Austin, Texas, restaurant named Bess Bistro which was located on West 6th Street.
 She later opened another business, Walton's Fancy and Staple, across the street in a building she extensively renovated.
 Walton's is a bakery, upscale restaurant, and floral shop that also offers services including event planning.
 After almost nine years in business, Bess Bistro closed on September 20, 2015.

 Philanthropy

 Bullock has been a public supporter of the American Red Cross and has donated $1 million to the organization at least five times.
 Her first public donation of that amount was to the Liberty Disaster Relief Fund.
 Three years later, she sent money in response to the 2004 Indian Ocean earthquake and tsunamis.
 In 2010, she donated $1 million to relief efforts in Haiti following the Haiti earthquake and again donated the same amount following the 2011 Tōhoku earthquake and tsunami.
 She donated $1 million in 2017 to support relief efforts for Hurricane Harvey in Texas.

 In 2010, along with other public figures, Bullock made a public service announcement urging people to sign a petition for clean-up efforts of the Deepwater Horizon oil spill in the Gulf of Mexico.
 Bullock was inducted into the Warren Easton Hall of Fame in 2012, for her donations to charities, and was honored with the Favorite Humanitarian Award at the 39th People's Choice Awards, for her contributions to New Orleans' Warren Easton High School, which was severely damaged by Hurricane Katrina.

+In 2014, Bullock designed a space-themed Paddington Bear statue, dubbed "Gravity Bear" (a reference to her 2013 film Gravity).
+The statue, number 43 out of 58 placed around London as part of the Paddington Trail, was located at the Royal Observatory in Greenwich, and was subsequently auctioned off to raise funds for the National Society for the Prevention of Cruelty to Children (NSPCC).